Hortatori/slide_extract/README.md

 * all labelled transcriptions of each days are concatenated and saved
 * an optionnal formatting is applied in case only the positive selection is needed

-### Use encode_article.py to select all news bulletins depending of their similarity to only one text describing the event
+### Use encode_article.py to select all news bulletins depending of their similarity to ONE text describing the event

 ```python encode_articles.py --trs <name_file.csv> --output <directory_name> --meta_file <name_file_meta.csv> --npy_file <name_file_emb.npy> --similarity_file <name_similarity_file.csv> --threshold <float value of a threshold>```